 A few settings should be adjusted to improve your security, helping you spot malware.
 Follow the steps below.

-1. Open File Explorer (the manila folder icon on your desktop taskbar or in Start menu).
+- Open File Explorer (the manila folder icon on your desktop taskbar or in the Start menu).

-4. Re-open “View”, click “show” at the bottom of the menu, and enable “File name extensions” with a left-click.
+- Re-open “View”, click “show” at the bottom of the menu, then enable “File name extensions” with a left-click.

 Now you are more able to catch malware that is disguised as other types of files.
 Use the Preview pane to check document contents, verifying that the file is - or is not - the type of file it claims to be.
 Additionally, use the file name extensions to check file types.
 Further instructions are outlined in the two sections below.